magento-architects/magento-tool/README.md

 ### Magento instance endpoints

-This tool only works with magento instances that support remote calls and metadata sharing
+This tool only works with magento instances that support remote calls and metadata sharing.

+Use https://gist.github.com/antonkril/405d5025038fbc0d333dcd59482e58f4 in root folder for metadata sharing.

 #### Security